mitranim/atril/src-docs/html/component.md

 ```

 Loaded views are synchronously available through the `viewCache` utility exposed
-by the framework.
+by the library.
 It can also load a hitherto unavailable view, or set a view by
 the given URL without loading it over the network.
 For production, views should
 be converted to JS and precached in the `viewCache`.
 If you're building with
 `gulp`, use [`gulp-html-to-js`](https://github.com/Mitranim/gulp-html-to-js) to